mirandaday16/intent_chatbot/README.md

-# Intent Chatbot
+# Travel Buddy: An Intent-Based Travel Chatbot

 Created using source code from [Data Flair](https://data-flair.training/blogs/python-chatbot-project/)

-This generative chatbot uses an LSTM network to detect user intent and produce an appropriate response.
+This generative chatbot uses an LSTM network to detect user intent and produce an appropriate response, including travel tips and current weather information.
 It also has a GUI (in progress).

 **Goals**:
- - Shift domain of chat bot to travel tips
- - Add more response options
+ - Add time zone information responses
  - Finish customizing GUI

-**Primary tools used:** Python, TensorFlow, NLTK, Keras
+**Primary tools used:** Python, TensorFlow, Keras, NLTK, SpaCy, tKinter